omega-gg/documentation/consulting/README.md

 ### Revamp your existing application with state of the art technology

-You have an existing multimedia application that has become hard to maintain and dated in terms of UI / UX and you want to retain the existing functionalities while transitioning to something new: we are here to help.
-We take the existing application and its implementation and port it to the Sky application kit based on the Qt framework and a state of the art libVLC video renderer.
+You have an existing multimedia application that has become hard to maintain and dated in terms of UI / UX and you want to retain the current functionalities while transitioning to something new: we are here to help.
+We take the existing application and its implementation and port it to the Sky application kit based on the Qt framework and our libVLC video renderer.

 We'll work in tandem to rewrite and remaster your application while preserving functionalities and reaching new grounds in terms of performances and supported platforms.
 That's precisely what we did